Christian-Analytics/Order_Taking_Form-Application/README.md

 ---

-Feel free to explore the functionality and design of the registration form.
+Feel free to explore the functionality and design of the order taking form.
 If you have any questions or feedback, please reach out.
 Happy coding! 😄